notsag-dev/hacking-tools-for-web-developers/README.md

    30  exploit/windows/ssl/ms04_011_pct                                 2004-04-13       average    No     MS04-011 Microsoft Private Communications Transport Overflow
 ```

 It is possible to recognize several exploits and scanners among the Metasploit modules available for IIS servers, please take a moment to read through the results.
-This time the _Microsoft IIS WebDav ScStoragePathFromUrl Overflow_ exploit will be used (search result number 15 on the list), which is related to the [CVE-2017-7269](https://www.cvedetails.com/cve/CVE-2017-7269/) vulnerability and it is also know as "Exploding Can".
+This time the _Microsoft IIS WebDav ScStoragePathFromUrl Overflow_ exploit will be used (search result number 15 on the list), which is related to the [CVE-2017-7269](https://www.cvedetails.com/cve/CVE-2017-7269/) vulnerability and it is also known as "Exploding Can".
 Note that, when successful, the execution of this exploit leads to remote code execution.

 ### Select an exploit and set its options
 The `use` command will be used to select the exploit to be executed, and `show options` to get the options that have to be set in order to execute it: